 rabia karakaya polat

 Rabia Karakaya Polat is the International Relations officer of the PSA Turkish Politics Specialist Group.
 She is a professor of political science at the Department of International Relations at Isık University in Istanbul.
 She was a visiting fellow at the Department of Government at the University of Essex during 2017-2018.
 Her research has focused mostly on the political implications of technology including the digital divide, e-government and the technological dimension of civil-military relations.
 More recently her research has focused on critical discourse analysis and refugee discourse and policy.
 Prof. Polat’s research has been funded by the British Academy, TUBITAK and Isik University Research Fund.
 She has published extensively in journals such as Critical Discourse Studies, Security Dialogue, Parliamentary Affairs, the European Journal of Communication, and Government Information Quarterly.

 Begüm Zorlu is the digital media officer of the PSA Turkish Politics Specialist Group.
 She is a PhD candidate and a teaching assistant in the department of International Politics at City, University of London.
 Begüm’s research focuses on political parties and contentious politics in Latin America and the Middle East.
-She is also interested in the dynamics of peace processes, foreign policy and documentary photography.
+She has also worked on the dynamics of peace processes and documentary photography.
 Her work can be seen on her personal website www.begumzorlu.com.

 Seçkin Sertdemir Özdemir